-After setting up a revocable living trust, too many people think that their estate planning is done, once and for all, and can be checked off the list.
-The fact is, however, that regular reviews of a revocable living trust, and other estate planning documents, are essential.
+After setting up revocable living trusts, too many people think that their estate planning is done, once and for all, and can be checked off the list.
+The fact is, however, that regular reviews are essential.
 Here are five of the most important reasons you should schedule a review below.

 Updates to estate tax exemption laws can make a huge difference on how your revocable living trust should be configured.
 If federal law changes to reduce the estate tax exemption, for example, it may become desirable to put additional assets into the trust to minimize the overall tax burden.
 Tax code changes can have dramatic effects, which is why it is so important to ensure your revocable living trust reflects the latest changes.